Applifier/unity-ads-helper/README.md

 ## Features

+* XML documentation comments for public fields and methods.
-* Unity Ads settings are stored as a ScriptableObject available from the Unity Editor menu.
+* Settings are stored as a ScriptableObject available from the Unity Editor menu.
-* A robust `Initialize()` method that applies settings and logs when Unity Ads is initialized.
+* A robust `Initialize()` method that applies settings and logs when done initializing.
 * A robust `ShowAd()` method that applies options and handles the result callback.
 * Events for handling show results:
   * `onFinishedEvent`